rebelsky/csc207c/_handouts/spamr.md

 _Here you will find most of the email that I sent out this semester, with the newest email at the top and the oldest at the bottom._

+## [CSC-207 2024Fa] MP3 Pre-Assessments Graded (2024-09-23)

+Dear Pre-Assessed Pre-Assessors,

+I've read through and responded to all of the pre-assessments for MP3 that I've received so far.
+You can see my notes on Gradescope.
+I've also put most of the Q&A from those pre-assessments into the Q&A section of the assignment.

+I'm happy to take additional questions on Teams or via email or at the start of class tomorrow.

+Don't forget that SoLA 2 is due tonight!

+Regards,

+-- SamR

 ## [CSC-207 2024Fa] Re: Tests for MP3 are now (mostly) ready + A note on SoLA 2 (2024-09-22)

 Dear Amazing Students Constructing Intuitive Instructions,